Top 10 Reasons Why America Should Get Rid of the Penny

 Three Reasons to Keep the Penny

-Slightly more than half of Americans are emotionally attached to the penny.
-A 2014 poll by Yougov.com found that 51 percent of Americans want to keep it.
-Thirty-four percent would be disappointed if the government stopped making pennies.
-Another 9 percent would be downright angry.
+On the flip side, slightly more than half of Americans are emotionally attached to the penny.
+A poll by Yougov.com found that 51 percent of Americans were in favor of keeping it.
+Thirty-four percent would be disappointed if the government stopped making pennies, and another 9 percent would be downright angry.

 Many Americans are penny-pinchers.
 When surveyed, 71 percent said they pick up pennies they see on the ground.
 More than half take their pennies when offered as change.
 Only 39 percent leave them in the "give a penny, take a penny" dish offered by some retailers.

 Many have an emotional connection to the penny because of its history.
-It's been in circulation since 1793.
-It has borne Abraham Lincoln’s face since 1909.
+It's been in circulation since 1793, and it has borne Abraham Lincoln’s face since 1909.

 History of the Penny in the United States